Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 This stunning Rotary Maximus wristwatch is powered by a 15 jewel Vertex movement and was sold recently.
 It is fully stamped for 9 carat gold both to the case interior and one of the lugs.

 The inside of the case back shows a beautiful engine turned surface with the stamps being well established and clear to read.
-It was manufactured by “DS&S” and the date letter “R” is prominently visible to the left of the leopard’s head symbol for the London Assay Office.
+It was manufactured by “DS&S” and the date letter “R” is prominently visible to the left of the Leopard’s head symbol for the London Assay Office.

 The Vertex 15 jewel movement was running well and was stamped “78” on the plate.

-All in all, this fine piece was in good general condition.
+All in all, this fine timepiece was in good general condition.
 Apart from a few slight scratches to the acrylic crystal that were best seen under magnification, it had attracted remarkably few age related marks over the years.

 As with many of our sold watches, an attractive velvet and satin lined watch box was included.

-LADY’S CYMA 15 JEWELS (CIRCA LATE 1950’S EARLY 1960’S) –
+LADY’S CYMA 15 JEWELS (CIRCA LATE 1950’s, EARLY 1960’S) – SOLD

 The watch is powered by a 15 jewel movement.